skypjack/entt/README.md

 initialized view over which to iterate.

-**Note**: An important feature (usually missed by other well known ECS) is that users can create and destroy entities, as well as assign or remove components while iterating and neither the views nor the iterators will be invalidated.<br/>
+**Note**: An important feature (usually missed by other well known ECS) is that users can create and destroy entities, as well as assign or remove components while iterating and neither the views nor the iterators will be invalidated.

+There are a few exceptions to the rule:

-Therefore, unless one tries to access a destroyed entity through an iterator that hasn't been advanced (in this case, of course, it's an undefined behaviour), users can freely interact with the registry and keep views and iterators consistent.<br/>
+* Trying to access a destroyed entity through an iterator that hasn't been advanced results in an undefined behavior.
+* Destroying an entity that isn't the one returned by the iterator in use results in an undefined behavior.
+* Removing a component from an entity that isn't the one returned by the iterator in use results in an undefined behavior.

+In other therms, users can freely interact with the registry and keep views and iterators consistent as long as:

+* They create new entities with their set of components or assign components of any type to an already existent entity.
+* They destroy the current entity (that is the one returned by the iterator in use) or remove its components.

+In any other case the behavior is undefined and additions and deletions should be managed externally in a batch or whatever.
+As an example, whenever there exists a parent-child relationship, one can incurr in the problem above mentioned.

-On the other side, iterators aren't thread safe.
+Note also that iterators aren't thread safe.
 Do no try to iterate over a set of components and modify them concurrently.
 That being said, as long as a thread iterates over the entities that have the component `X` or assign and removes that component from a set of entities and another thread does something similar with components `Y` and `Z`, it shouldn't be a problem at all.<br/>